StarKRE22/Atomic/Docs/Elements/Collections/IReactiveArray.md

 # 🧩 IReactiveArray&lt;T&gt;

-`IReactiveArray<T>` represents a **reactive array with writable access** that provides notifications when elements are modified.
+Represents a **reactive array with writable access** that provides notifications when elements are modified.
 It extends [IReadOnlyReactiveArray&lt;T&gt;](IReadOnlyReactiveArray.md) and allows controlled modifications while triggering reactive events.

 > [!NOTE]
 > Use this interface when you need read-write access and reactive updates for array elements.

 ---

-## Events
+## ⚡ Events

 #### `OnStateChanged`
 ```csharp